veridu/veridu.github.io/article/sharing-economy.md

 							the fact they were an avid traveller just like me.
 This little fact made me a whole lot more comfortable
-							and I gave me the confidence I needed to accept their booking
+							and gave me the confidence I
+							needed to accept their booking.
 						</span>
 					</q>
 				</em>